tlorans/SustainableFinance/docs/src/index.md

-# Sustainable Finance
+# Julia for Sustainable Finance

-A course by Thierry Roncalli.

-The objective of this course is to understand the concepts of sustainable finance from the viewpoint of asset owners and managers.
+The objective of this website is to explain how to program various models in Julia.
+Examples and structure are based on a course by Thierry Roncalli.